dexif/fang-hacks/INSTALL.md

 1. Get access as root to the camera either via SSH or via telnet.
 The username is `root` and the default password is `ismart12`.

 1. Change the root password to something else via `passwd`.
+Password is limited to 8 chars (believe it).

 1. SSH into the camera and enable SSH key login (the `/root` home directory isn't writable so we have to move it):